aldenmchico/SafeSave/README.md

 ### Docker (Easiest method)

-1. Download the latest version of <a href=https://docs.docker.com/get-docker/>Docker</a> on your system
+1. Download the latest version of <a href=https://docs.docker.com/get-docker/>Docker</a> on your system and clone the repo.
 2. Make the docker script executable.
     ```sh
     chmod +x ./docker.sh